couchbase/couchbase-python-client/docs/source/api/couchbase.rst

 In addition to the multi methods, you may also use the `Pipeline` context manager to schedule multiple operations of different types

-.. currentmodule:: couchbase.connection
+.. currentmodule:: couchbase.bucket
-.. class:: Connection
+.. class:: Bucket

     .. automethod:: pipeline